 the exam as a post-primary candidate may be submitted online by logging into My ARRT Info.
 If you don’t have access to My ARRT Info,

-a paper application by mail, please contact the Initial Certification Department
+please contact the Initial Certification Department

 at (651) 687-0048, ext.
 8560.
 When completing their applications, candidates should